elcodi/elcodi/src/Elcodi/Bundle/CurrencyBundle/README.md

 # Model layer

-The Geo bundle provides you some services to work with the Geo models.
+The Currency bundle provides you some services to work with the Geo models.

 [More info about the model classes on the component documentation](https://github.com/elcodi/Currency/blob/master/README.md#model-layer)